 I could go on and on about how much I love dry brushing, but for those of you new to dry brushing:

-Dry brushing involves using a brush to lightly brush your skin without any water.
-When you do dry brushing, you don’t want your skin or brush to be wet.
+Dry brushing involves using a brush to lightly brush your skin without any water; you don’t want your skin or brush to be wet.

 Benefits of Dry Brushing